Featured e-Learning Project

 I was pleased with my decision to use AI-generated images for the project.
 Although it required multiple iterations, I successfully created the characters and the warm, cozy environment I had originally envisioned.

-Image: AI generated character examples
+AI generated character examples

-Image: AI generated character examples
+AI generated character examples before and after editing.

 Results and Takeaways